openaire/openaire-catalogue-docs/versioned_docs/version-7.0.0/downloads/related-datasets.md

 ## The OpenAIRE LOD dataset

 :::caution
  The OpenAIRE LOD dataset has been discontinued.
-The SPARQL Endpoint is not longer supported bu old LOD datasets can be found in the link below.
+The SPARQL Endpoint is no longer supported but old LOD datasets can be found in the link below.
 :::

 Dataset (RDF): https://doi.org/10.5281/zenodo.609943